 Altitude and habitat structure have been found to affect sexually dimorphic traits in other clades, for example, dichromatism in finches decreases with elevation (68,69).
 This was attributed to three factors: 1) colder nesting temperatures and fewer resources select for increased male parental care and therefore decreased polygyny, 2) harsh conditions at high elevations select for less elaborated plumages, and 3) lower predation pressure at high elevations allows for more conspicuous plumages (68).
-Hummingbirds are all polygynous and all parental care relies on females (70), thus, neither increased male parental care at higher altitudes or different mating systems (71) can explain the reduced dichromatism that we detected at higher elevation for understorey species.
+Hummingbirds are all polygynous (70), thus, neither increased male parental care or different mating systems (71) can explain the reduced dichromatism that we detected at high elevations for understorey species.
 However, differences in displaying strategies (e.g., lekking) could explain dichromatism variation in hummingbirds, warranting further study (72,73).
 The cost of plumage maintenance at high elevations due to UV and near-infrared exposure could also explain altitudinal variation in dichromatism (74–77), but further research is required to evaluate how colourfulness changes with elevation and the costs of maintaining structural colours at high altitudes.
 Also, predation pressure in hummingbirds is thought to be stronger in juveniles and females, due to the vulnerable nesting period (78); hence reduced predation pressure at high elevations (50) could explain our result of increased dichromatism in mixed and open habitats, through relaxed pressure against colourful male plumages.

 Previous studies that have examined changes in morphological traits along ecological gradients have found important effects of altitude on morphological dimorphism (51,79).
-Our results show that hummingbird morphological dimorphism decreased with altitude regardless of habitat structure, when controlling for differences in size between the sexes.
-In the species analysed here, morphological dimorphism is mostly male-biased, which means that males have, on average, larger body masses, but also relatively larger wings, and longer bills compared to females.
-Although the pattern found here does not include the smallest species, such as the ones of the “Bee” clade, where females have been found to be larger than males (51)(40).
-With increased elevation there is a decrease in air density and oxygen availability, and several studies on hummingbird flight have demonstrated that elevation strongly affects flight, imposing a selective pressure on displaying males (13,31,49).
+Our results show that hummingbird MD decreased with altitude regardless of habitat structure.
+In the species analysed here, morphological dimorphism is mostly male-biased, although the pattern found here does not include many of the smallest species of the “Bee” clade, where females have been found to be larger than males (51).
+We believe that including more species of this subclade would not change the patterns observed here, given the monophyly of the other subclades (40), and that a more detailed morphological dataset seems more important to detect the effect of ecological variables on overall morphological dimorphism.

+Several studies on hummingbird flight have demonstrated that elevation strongly affects flight, imposing a selective pressure on displaying males (13,31,49).
 Our results agree with biomechanical studies on hummingbirds showing an increase in male wing size to compensate for lower air density at high elevations (9), with the additional insight that altitudinal effects on morphology also depend on habitat structure and resource availability (8).
-We showed that differences in size extend to other traits such as bill shape, which may be associated with resource specialization in different environments (8,80), and intra-sexual competition and aggressive interactions (6,7).
+We showed that differences in size extend to other traits such as bill shape, which may be associated with resource specialization (8,80), and intra-sexual competition and aggressive interactions (6,7).
 In contrast, dimorphism in tail length was not affected by either altitude or habitat structure, which supports that the main selective regime affecting this trait in hummingbirds is sexual selection (42).
-Although this contrasts with a study showing a tight association between tail and wing length (9,12).
-Ours are exciting results in terms of flight mechanics because they confirm that variation in tail length may not affect flight costs as much as assumed (81).
+Although this contrasts with our models showing a positive association between MD and TLD when considering altitude and habitat, which agrees with a study showing a tight association between tail and wing length with changes in elevation (9,12).
+A non-negative association between altitude and TLD is exciting in terms of flight mechanics because it suggests that variation in tail length may not entail flight costs as much as assumed (81).